How to Personalize a Motorhome

 Keeping It Cool

-Adding the Velcro makes it easier to attach and remove the foil as needed.
+Adding Velcro makes it easier to attach and remove the foil as needed.
 A slit was added at the bottom for the handle.

 reflective-window-covering-rv-modification